nm0i/tmww/doc/tmww-server.1.md

--c          field captions for custom fields (with FIELDS query) -n          suppress append accid/charname as last column in db/accs filter -a          suppress per-char fields and leave only per-account -r          output raw tab-separated fields without pretty-printing -f EXPR     override cut fields, EXPR passed as "cut -f" argument value -s NUM      use backup suffix for all server files; for individual suffix define vars in shell
+-c          field captions for custom fields (with FIELDS query) -n          suppress append accid/charname as last column in db/accs filter -a          suppress per-char fields and leave only per-account -t          append target when possible for summary commands -r          output raw tab-separated fields without pretty-printing -f EXPR     override cut fields, EXPR passed as "cut -f" argument value -s NUM      use backup suffix for all server files; for individual suffix define vars in shell